 Who Should Use Sodium Diamine Fluoride?

 Sodium diamine fluoride can be used on patients of all ages, but is especially useful for pediatric patients who may otherwise require sedation dentistry in order to be treated.
 The Centers for Disease Control and Prevention reports that almost 25% of children ages 2-5 have dental caries.
-Treatment of severe cavities in small children can entail treatment in hospital under general anesthesia.
+Treatment of severe cavities in small children can entail treatment in ha ospital under general anesthesia.
+While SDF is not a definitive treatment, it is a useful stop gap procedure for anxious or special needs patients.
 Because SDF treatment is quick, painless, and effective, it can prevent the need for sedation and/or hospitalization.

 Patients who are typically good candidates for sodium diamine fluoride include:

 - Children whose cavities would take several visits to treat traditionally

 - Young children who tend to be less cooperative during dental treatment